CromwellCMS/Cromwell/website/docs/development/frontend-dependencies.md

 ## Bundled dependencies

-If some Theme's dependent Plugins makes too many requests, it may have an impact on performance.
-To optimize it, you can specify what node_modules to bundle with Theme as Frontend dependencies
+If some Theme's dependent Plugins makes too many requests for chunks, it may have an impact on performance.
+To optimize it you can specify what Frontend dependencies to bundle entirely with Theme in one chunk.
 Just list them in package.json's cromwell info under `firstLoadedDependencies` property:
 ```json title="package.json"
 {